DuyNguyen1879/docker-lab-tutorial/content/swarm-mode.md

   * [Service Discovery](#service-discovery)
   * [High Availability](#high-availability)

-Details how to use Swarm Mode for deploying application can be found on Docker docs.
+A Swarm cluster of nodes is made of manager nodes and worker nodes:

+  * **Managers**: they are nodes responsible for the control plane, i.e. the management of the cluster and services running on it
+  * **Workers**: they are nodes running the user's services

-Initially, our cluster is made of three nodes: one master and two workers.
-Please, note that in Swarm Mode, a node can be master and worker at same time.
-Multiple masters, with a minimum of three are recommended in production for high availability reasons.
-Our setup uses a physical front network for accessing the applications and a separate physical back network for clustering.
+Initially, our cluster is made of three nodes: one manager and only two workers.
+Please, note that in Swarm Mode, a node can be manager and worker at same time, i.e. a manager node can also run user's services.
+Multiple managers, with a minimum of three are recommended in production for high availability of the control plane.
+Swarm manager nodes use the [Raft](https://raft.github.io/) consensus algorithm to manage the swarm state.
+Raft requires a majority of managers, also called the quorum, to agree on proposed updates to the swarm and storing the same consistent state across all the manager nodes.

+A Swarm cluster with only a manager node is a single point of failure.
+An odd number of managers in the swarm cluster is required to support manager node failures.
+Having an odd number of managers ensures that during a network partition, the quorum remains available to process requests when an outage occurs and the cluster is partitioned into two separate sets.
+Quorum is not guaranteed when more than two network partitions exist.
+Raft tolerates up to (N-1)/2 failures and requires a majority or quorum of (N/2)+1 members to agree on values proposed to the cluster.

 ## Setup the Swarm
 On all the three nodes, install the Docker engine.
 The following ports must be opened on the cluster back network: